nubank/flutter-network-capabilities/README.md

 ## Introduction
 --------
-This package allows monitoring of Network Capabilities from Android devices.
+This package allows monitoring of Network Capabilities from Android and iOS devices.

 ## Features
 --------